Forex Market Sentiment

 Xm Promo

 Rather than trading blind, use this sentiment visibility to your advantage.
 When most traders are on one side of the boat, a change in direction can come swiftly.
 The further out of equilibrium the positions become, the more force the natural counterbalance will have.
-Spot these interim opportunities early by keeping an eye on sentiment extremes.
+Spot these interim opportunities early by monitoring sentiment extremes.

 As an intuitive overlay to your technical analysis, sentiment acts as a behavioral layer.
 Price reactions may differ substantially based on how heavily weighted the positions are in a certain direction.
 A break of structure could cause an anti-climactic wick or impulse move, influenced by the need for liquidation or short covering.